 There are quite a few cocoa powders that are gluten free.
-Always double check your labels!
-My favorites are Rhodelle Cocoa, Ghirardelli, and Anthony's brands.
+Always double-check your labels!
+My favorites are Ghirardelli and Anthony's brands.
 Other gluten free brands include Hersey's, Nativas, and Terrasoul.

 You can easily freeze these muffins!
-I let my muffins cool completely then put them into a large freezer bag.
-To thaw them, microwave for 30 seconds or thaw naturally on the kitchen counter.
+I let my muffins cool, then put them into a large freezer bag.
+Microwave for 30 seconds or thaw them naturally on the kitchen counter to thaw them.

-- 1 1/2 cup gluten free flour blend
+- 1 ½ cup gluten free flour blend * see note

 - 1 cup sugar